jahanzaib2353/langchain-chatbot/README.md

 # langchain-chatbot
-This chatbot gives a short description of book that you will enter the name of writer
+This chatbot gives a name of author short description, link and qoutes of book that you will enter the name of book